What is a school resource officer?

 Are school resource officers usually armed?

 Yes.
-A school resource officer is a commissioned, sworn law enforcement officer, not a “security guard.”
-NASRO recommends that all SROs be issued and carry all the same equipment they’d have on any other law enforcement assignment.
+A school resource officer is a commissioned, sworn law enforcement officer, not a security guard.
+NASRO recommends that all SROs be issued and carry all the same equipment they would have on any other law enforcement assignment.
 NASRO is aware, however, that a few, local jurisdictions unfortunately prohibit their SROs carrying their firearms when on school campuses.

 What are appropriate roles of school resource officers?

 The goals of well-founded SRO programs include providing safe learning environments in our nation's schools, providing valuable resources to school staff members, fostering positive relationships with youth, developing strategies to resolve problems affecting youth and protecting all students, so that they can reach their fullest potentials.
 NASRO considers it a best practice to use a triad concept to define the three main roles of school resource officers: educator (i.e. guest lecturer), informal counselor/mentor, and law enforcement officer.

 How many school resource officers are there in the United States?